-Mick Yokitis is entering his third year at the Naval Academy as the wide receivers coach.
+Mick Yokitis is in his fourth year at the Naval Academy as the wide receivers coach.

 Yokitis helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief's Trophy.

 The win over Army marked Navy's 11th consecutive victory over its biggest rivals.
 Other big wins for Navy in 2012 included a come-from-behind 31-30 victory over Indiana and wins over bowl bound East Carolina (56-28) and Central Michigan (31-13).

 Navy's wide receivers combined for eight touchdown catches in 2012, which is the most by that unit since 1993 when the wide receivers and tight ends combined for 10 touchdown catches.

 Navy posted a 5-7 record in 2011 that included a series record 10th-straight victory over Army.
 Navy played seven teams that finished with a winning record and six that went to bowl games.
 The Mids finished fourth in the nation in rushing offense, averaging 312.3 yards per game, and 15th in the nation in turnover margin (+0.8).